PassbirdCo/MetaKeepCodeSamples/lambda/business-wallet/token-swap/README.md

 git clone https://github.com/PassbirdCo/MetaKeepCodeSamples.git
 ```

+Once you have cloned the repository, you need to fund your MetaKeep Business Wallet with the MATIC tokens.
+You can either get it from the faucet for Mumbai Network or Buy it from any Popular exchange for Mainnet.

-Then, on a new terminal, go to the repository's `lambda/lambda-import/scripts` folder and run the scripts:
+Once you have funded the business wallet, on a new terminal,
+go to the repository's `lambda/lambda-import/scripts` folder and add the env variable values.

+Finally, you can run the following commands to import contract and swap MATIC for USDC.

 ```sh
 npm run importContract